You are hereHome ›

 - Accceptable Compostable or Recyclable Food Service Ware in San Francisco

 - Vendors of Compostable or Recyclable Food Service Ware and Bags

 Tips for Commercial Businesses

-- Businesses may use a plastic liner to collect compostable materials, but must empty the contents directly into their compost collection bin without the plastic liner.
+- Liners: Businesses may use a plastic liner to collect compostable materials, but must empty the contents directly into their compost collection bin without the plastic liner.

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.